7eraflops/Flac_player/README.md

 # Flac_player

-An audio player with integrated audio effects, capable of playing MP3 and FLAC.
-Written in C/C++
+A simple terminal audio player, capable of decoding and playing flac files written in c++